Está Llorando Mi Corazón

-"Está Llorando Mi Corazón" is a Spanish-language song written by Cuauhtémoc González García and recorded by Tierra Caliente group Beto y sus Canarios.
+"Está Llorando Mi Corazón" is a Spanish-language song written by Cuauhtémoc González García and recorded by regional Mexican band Beto y sus Canarios.

-It is also the lead single from the 100% Tierra Caliente album.
+It is also the lead single from their album 100% Tierra Caliente.
 The song reached #1 on the Regional Mexican Airplay in late 2004.
 The song won the award for Regional Mexican Airplay of the Year by a Male Group at the 2005 Latin Billboard Music Awards.

 The single peaked at No. 1 on the Oct.
 16, 2004-dated chart, where it reigned for 12 weeks.